 ABS for motorcycles prevents wheel lock-up and ensures bike stability as well as optimal deceleration while braking.

-Taken together the UN General Assembly resolution, the Brasilia Declaration, and the Global Plan for the Decade of Action (2011-2020) provide a very clear statement of intent as regards the levels of safety that should be applied to all new passenger cars by 2020 at the very latest.
+Taken together the UN General Assembly resolution, the Brasilia Declaration, and the Global Plan for the Decade of Action (2011-2020) provides a very clear statement of intent as regards the levels of safety that should be applied to all new passengers cars by 2020 at the very latest.